mwbowers/mwbowers.github.io/manuals/mom/batch-dispatch.md

 title: ASNA - Batch Dispatch
 ---

 Monarch provides the program `ASNA.QSys.BatchDispatch.exe` (*BatchDispatch*) to assist in the processing of jobs scheduled to run in batch.
-It also provides `ASNA.QSys.MonaBatchHost.exe` (*MonaBatchHost*).
+It also provides `ASNA.QSys.BatchHost.exe` (*BatchHost*).

 *BatchDispatch* is a console program that ‘watches’ a job queue and creates a system process to run the program stated in the job queue entry.
-The new process uses the console program *MonaBatchHost* as the the entry point for the new job.
+The new process uses the console program *BatchHost* as the the entry point for the new job.

 Read about [Batch Jobs](/manuals/programming/jobs/batch-jobs.html).